 Allen and Unwin

-Under the heading ‘Getting Published’ there are sections titled ‘do your research’, ‘agents’, ‘advice from a publisher’ and ‘submitting your work’ and all of this is under the heading ‘Being A Writer’ along with sections for getting started, some tips for writing, writers on writing and the Australian/Vogle’s Literary Award.
+Under the heading ‘Being A Writer’ there is a section titled “Getting Published” with several sub-sections under this title such as: ‘do your research’, ‘agents’, ‘advice from a publisher’ and ‘submitting your work’, along with sections for getting started, tips for writing, writers on writing and the Australian/Vogle’s Literary Award.